 106 Humans, the Environment, and Sustainability (4)

 Examines the interactions between our society and the environment, with the goal of achieving sustainability.
 Topics include society’s energy and water requirements, biodiversity conservation, food production, urban planning, sustainable development, and other current topics.
 Although the course emphasis is a social systems perspective, environmental issues necessitate an interdisciplinary approach.
-Offered on demand.
+Offered every spring and intermittently in other terms.

 283 Seminar in Alaska (4)